nharms-awi/MarMic-Git-Workshop-2024/workshop/08_Collaborative Workflows.md

  merge feature-x tag: "v1.0"
 ```

+GitHub/GitLab Flow prioritizes simplicity and agility, making it suitable for projects that demand frequent releases and rapid development.

+### Benefits

+- Streamlined workflow for small to medium-sized projects.
+- Emphasis on small, frequent releases.
+- Reduces overhead compared to complex branching models.

+### Drawbacks

+- May lack structure for large-scale projects.
+- Less separation between development and production.

 ## Feature Branch Workflow

-This is a Git workflow that allows multiple team members to work on different features in parallel.
-It involves creating a new branch for each feature, working on it independently, and then merging it back into the main branch (usually called "master" or "main") when it's ready to be released.
-This allows team members to work on multiple features at the same time without interfering with each other's work.
-In this workflow, the main branch is always kept in a releasable state and each feature is thoroughly tested and reviewed before being merged into the main branch.
-This workflow is commonly used in agile software development and is a popular choice among teams that need to frequently release new features.
+The Feature Branch Workflow enables parallel development by allowing team members to work on multiple features simultaneously.
+It involves creating a branch for each feature, independent work, and merging it back into the main branch (often named "master" or "main") when it's ready for release.

 ```mermaid
 gitGraph